 A favorite for California transplants, Austin is known as a health- and fitness- focused city.
 Housing, food, transportation and healthcare are a fraction of the cost compared to the West Coast.
-The median price of a home in Austin is $460,000 as of May 2021, and the real estate market is one of the hottest in the nation.
+The median price of a home in Austin is over $644,000 as of July 2022, and the real estate market is one of the hottest in the nation.
 The perks are definitely worth the price in Austin with its positive job and population growth, cultural diversity, and natural beauty.

 You’ll never forget the Alamo with a city as sweet as San Antonio.
 With its vibrant history, culture, and incredible entertainment and shopping along the River Walk, San Antonio is one of the best places to live in Texas.

 San Antonians consider their town one of the state’s best-kept secrets, but this Texas city is quickly making a name in the housing market as a top place to live, play, and raise a family.
 With its abundance of museums, markets and historical landmarks and wildlife, San Antonio offers an ideal small town feel with all the perks of big city living.